EventSaucePHP/EventSauce/docs/rationale.md

 There are several parts that make up an event sourcing library:

+### Aggregate Root

+The aggregate root is our primary modeling space.

 ### Aggregate Root Repository

 The aggregate root repository is used to retrieve and "persist" aggregate root